 - 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
-Next to Security Mode, select WPA-Personal. - 3.
-Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
-Use Auto if you have wireless clients using both WPA and WPA2. - 4.
-Next to Pre-Shared Key, enter a key (passphrase).
+Next to Security Mode, select WPA-Personal. - Next to WPA Mode, select WPA, WPA2, or WPA2 Only.
+Use WPA2 if you have wireless clients using both WPA and WPA2. - 4.
+Next to Cipher Mode, select TKIP, AES, or Auto. - 5.
+Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default).

+- 6. Next to Pre-Shared Key, enter a key (passphrase).
 The key is entered as a pass-phrase in ASCII format at both ends of the wireless connection.
-The pass-phrase must be between 8-63 characters. - 5.
+The pass-phrase must be between 8-63 characters. - 7.
 Click Save Settings to save your settings.
 If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WPA-PSK on your adapter and enter the same passphrase as you did on the router.